zextras/tech-doc/source/suite/backup.rst

 start of the module and on a daily basis if the **Scan Operation Scheduling** is enabled in the Administration Zimlet.

-   **Important**

-   SmartScan runs at a fixed time—​that can be configured—​on a daily basis and is not deferred.
+.. important:: SmartScan runs at a fixed time—​that can be configured—​on a daily basis and is not deferred.
 This implies that, if for any reason (like e.g., the server is turned off, or Zextras is not running), SmartScan does **not run**, it will **not run** until the next day.
 You may however configure the Backup to run the SmartScan every time Zextras Suite is restarted (although this is discouraged), or you may manually run SmartScan to compensate for the missing run.

 SmartScan’s main purpose is to check for items modified since its previous run and to update the database with any new information.